 The principal laws regulating internal company matters in Russian companies, including relations between shareholders, are the Civil Code, the JSC Law and the LLC Law.
 Such matters may also be governed by a company's charter and other internal documents.
 While, in public JSCs, such documents may derogate from the default statutory provisions to a very limited extent, LLCs and non-public JSCs and their shareholders have much more flexibility and can easily tailor the charter and other internal company documents to their specific needs and arrangements.
 However, in general, Russian company law still has multiple mandatory provisions, which may not be changed by agreement and thus should be carefully considered, especially when structuring a joint venture.

-In addition, shareholders can enter into a shareholders' agreement, which may regulate, among other things, voting rights, share options, share transfer restrictions (e.g., rights of first offer and rights of first refusal), profit distributions, deadlock resolution mechanics and other matters.
+In addition, shareholders can enter into a shareholders' agreement, which may regulate, among other things, voting rights, share options, share transfer restrictions (e.g., rights of first offer and rights of first refusal, drag along and tag along rights), profit distributions, deadlock resolution mechanics and other matters.
 A shareholders' agreement may be governed by foreign law, and parties sometimes choose this, but this may lead to a number of uncertainties as mandatory provisions of Russian company law would still apply.

 The multi-level corporate ownership structure is quite common in Russia.
 For instance, a Russian company may have a Cyprus holding company as its sole direct shareholder, with ultimate beneficial owners holding shares in such Cyprus company (or another holding company).
 Such structure enables making use of a more flexible Cyprus company law, which, in particular, expressly allows shareholders to enter into English law-governed shareholders' agreements and benefit from the longstanding solid practice of Cyprus courts in settling disputes under such agreements.
-Up until recently, a Cyprus domicile also allowed one to obtain substantial tax savings based on the double taxation treaty between Russia and Cyprus, but recent changes in Russian taxation policy are expected to result in the significant reduction of such tax benefits.
+Up until recently, a Cyprus domicile also allowed one to obtain substantial tax savings based on the double taxation treaty between Russia and Cyprus, but recent changes in Russian taxation policy and regulation significantly reduced such tax benefits.